hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_launching_a_rocket_into_space_with_a2a9c459-3f6a-4d2a-9547-1a24a11a0378-0_0.content.md

 <!--font:Inter-->

-# AI Rocket Launch - Explore the Future of Space Travel
+# AI Rocket Launch: Future of Space Travel

 Looking for a glimpse into the future of space travel?
 Our stunning wallpaper features a team of AInauts launching a rocket into space, with the Earth visible in the background.